-The contractor shall make a video copy of the interior of the new sanitary sewer main installed prior to it is put into service.
+The contractor shall make a video copy of the interior of the new sanitary sewer main prior to being put into service.
 [COA] [PUBLIC WORKS]

 EP-19.
 SANITARY SEWER AND STORM DRAIN TRIBUTARY PATTERN:

 This project is required to follow the existing sanitary sewer and storm drain tributary pattern.
 Any deviations would require additional analysis and subject to approval by the Public Works Department as part of the off-site improvement plan review process.
 This project shall not cause any negative impact on the drainage pattern for adjacent properties.
 [COA] [PUBLIC WORKS]